 Lack Of Instruction

 Failure to give the right instructions to an athlete can put in the coach in a compromising position.
 It is the responsibility of the coach to provide safety instructions.
-He is the one responsible for informing young athletes the sports practices that are safe to use.
-If the coach fails to teach the athletes the proper safety practices, the sports organization may be held responsible if an injury occurs and this will be considered as negligence.
+He is the one responsible for informing young athletes of the sports practices that are safe to use.
+If the coach fails to teach the athletes the proper safety practices, the sports organization may be held responsible if an injury occurs, and this will be considered as negligence.

 Refusal To Warn Against A Risk

-If you are negligent to warn against the players of the risk associated with a sport, you may be subject to a lawsuit.
+If you are negligent in warning against the players of the risk associated with a sport, you may be subject to a lawsuit.
 An information form is usually provided to the athlete so that they can fully understand the risks associated with any game.
-Administrators do this in order to protect themselves from lawsuits that involve risk warning negligence.
-Every administrator should document all the injury risk associated with any sport so that they can avoid involvement in lawsuits.
+Administrators do this to protect themselves from lawsuits that involve risk warning negligence.
+Every administrator should document all the injury risk associated with any sport so that they can avoid involvement in trials.

 Improper Or Lack Of Injury Care

 Equipment Related Injuries

 If there is an injury that’s caused by the equipment, then multiple parties might be involved.
-The manufacturers of the equipment could be responsible if there is faulty equipment and the coach can also be blamed if the equipment isn’t used properly.
+The manufacturers of the equipment could be responsible if there is faulty equipment, and the coach can also be blamed if the equipment isn’t used correctly.

-If you still find it difficult to deal with an injury problem, why not hire a professional lawyer that fully understands how sports injury work.
+If you still find it challenging to deal with an injury problem, why not hire a professional lawyer that fully understands how sports injury work.
 They can give the necessary advice for a sports injury if you suspect “foul play”.
-Contact Massey & Duffy for a free consultation and so we can help you take care of a sports injury claim.
+Contact Massey & Duffy for a free consultation, and so we can help you take care of a sports injury claim.